5 common causes of bad breath, and what to do about them

 In the media you will regularly hear that detox diets and supplements are quackery because your own liver and kidneys are naturally designed to detoxify your body of all harmful compounds you are exposed to.
 This would be true if we lived in an ideal, unpolluted world.
 Unfortunately this theory doesn’t take into account the fact that not everyone’s liver is in perfect health.

 If you have a fatty liver, or an inflamed liver, or hepatitis, your liver is functioning very much below par.
 Also let’s not forget the fact that today our bodies are exposed to thousands of new chemicals that simply didn’t exist before the second world war, let alone when humans first evolved.
 Our bodies are simply not equipped to deal with these new foreign chemicals.
-If you know your liver isn’t optimally healthy, you may benefit from the Liver Cleansing Diet and Livatone Plus.
+If you know your liver isn’t optimally healthy, you may benefit from the Dr Cabot's 15 Day Cleanse and Livatone Plus.

 - Sinus infections

 Sometimes bad breath originates from infections in the sinuses, which drip infected mucus down the back of the throat.
 The infected mucus enters the stomach and typically there is insufficient stomach acid to kill the bacteria.
 Patients like this are commonly prescribed antibiotics, which harm the intestinal microbiome, and eventually promote digestive and liver problems.
 So you can see that overcoming and preventing sinus infections is important for long term good health.
 Mucus is the perfect breeding ground for bacteria, therefore it’s important to make sure you’re not producing too much of it.